 Likewise, while Isaiah may indeed be foretelling God’s judgment of Moab through Assyria, seeing that this prophecy was to be fulfilled in 3 years (Isa.
 16:13-14), and therein Isaiah is also speaking of Moab’s need to treat the Jews favorably during the Assyrian Captivities in anticipation of their eventual rise to complete dominance, as described in Isaiah 16:1-5, the full scope of the prophecies were not fulfilled in Assyria’s destructive rampage of Moab.
 This is apparent in that the substance of these prophecies was still unfulfilled in Jeremiah’s prophetic perception (Jer.
 48:1-47) of what remains to be accomplished in the soon-to-be arrival of historical Babylon, hence the parallels: Isa.
 15:2 & Jer.
 48:37; Isa.
 15:3 & Jer.
 48:38; Isa.
 15:4 & Jer.
 48:34; Isa.
 15:5 & Jer.
 48:34, 3, 5; Isa.
 15:6 & Jer.
 48:34; Isa.
 15:7 & Jer.
 48:36; Isa.
 16:6 & Jer.
 48:29-30; Isa.
 16:7 & Jer.
 48:31; Isa.
 16:8-9 & Jer.
 48:32; Isa.
 16:10 & Jer.
 48:33; and Isa.
 16:11 & Jer.
 48:36.
 However, not even historical Babylon will fulfill the whole record of the aforementioned prophecies.
 The exacting of all that is written concerning Moab will require the coming of future Babylon, even as Isaiah is made to observe in Isaiah 25:10 (Num.
 24:17, Zeph.
 2:9; for more information, see “”).

-Harmoniously, another clear indication of an overarching prophetic burden that transcends history (God’s judgment through Assyria or historical Babylon) can be observed in the introduction of the foretold burden of divine judgment in the terms, “Because of the night…”, and, “because of the night…”, being repeated twice in Isaiah 15:1.
+Harmoniously, another clear indication of an overarching prophetic burden that transcends history (God’s judgment through Assyria or historical Babylon) can be observed in the introduction of the foretold burden of divine judgment in the terms, “Because in the night…”, and, “because in the night…”, being repeated twice in Isaiah 15:1.
 Fittingly, this is the introduction of “the burden of Moab” (Isa.
 15:1); and, seeing that the burden is not fully accomplished by Assyria or historical Babylon, we will see these terms in reference again in depiction of another nightfall taking place beyond the fall of historical Babylon in Isaiah 21:1-12.
 In other words, after the night there’s another night.
 According to Isaiah 21:1-12, the prophetic watchman in station is looking into the night - which he does continually – thus being made to see the end of the matter, which in prophetic terms means the expiring of nighttime in the awaking of the dawn.
 Being interpreted, the announcement is made: “Babylon is fallen” (Isa.
 21:9, Jer.
 51:8, Rev. 14:8, 18:2).
 The question, “Watchman, what of the night?”
 (Isa.
 21:11), means, “What of Babylon?”, and thus after the watchman looked into the night to see what it would bring he makes the announcement that “Babylon is fallen” (Isa.
 21:9).